marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 For testing out this function do the following flow:

-- Add a new item to the `newplayer-items` queue.
-This will trigger the `TransformPlayerAndStoreInCosmos` function.
+- Add a new item `Players` container.
 - Watch how the `StoreTeamPlayerInCosmos` function gets executed.

 At the end of the execution you should see a new item in the `players` container and a new one at the `teamplayers` respectively.